 There are a lot of things you can give your baby or allow them to do right now because they can’t do a lot of damage, but they will be able to do damage really fast and sooner than you think.
 Don’t give them things or put them places that will soon be off limits.
 It makes them happy, but there are plenty of other, safer things you can give them that will make them just as happy (measuring cups, etc.).

-To accomplish this idea of freedoms and parenting in the funnel, you might need to evaluate each room.
+To accomplish this idea of freedoms and parenting in the funnel, you might need to evaluate each room in the home.
 What in that room are you going to be okay with your baby playing with?
-What won't you?
-Decide now before your baby asks.
+What won’t you?
+Decide now before your baby makes his move for something.
 This brings up the idea of baby proofing.
-You should remove things that are extremely dangerous to your baby, but you shouldn't have to have your house completely void of decorations or nice things.
+You should remove things that are extremely dangerous to your baby, but you shouldn’t have to have your house completely void of decorations or nice things.
 You can teach your baby not to touch.

 This past Christmas season I noticed a lot of friends who decorated only the top half their Christmas tree.
 They did this in order to keep their kids away from the ornaments.
 In my house, I have had the whole tree decorated every year.
 Yes, I have had to explain to Brayden the last two years not to play with the ornaments and not to remove them, but he respected that and everything was fine.
 I allowed him two ornaments he could take off and move around as he pleased.

 So be prepared with what you will and won’t let baby play with.
 The better you have it from the beginning, the easier it will be.
 You can always add freedoms easily, but it can be hard to take them away.
 You will probably make mistakes, especially the first time around, but do your best.
 And don’t let that cute little smile waver your resolve!
 Remember, baby will get more destructive and will be less likely to give it up once he has it.